Greenhouses Gardening: Easy Tips for Beginners

 PERMANENT or TEMPORARY LOCATION:

-First, you need to decide if your greenhouse will be in a permanent location or if it will be movable.
+First, decide if your greenhouse will stay in one place or be movable.

-We built our greenhouse on an existing concrete slab for convenience.
+We built our greenhouse on a concrete slab for convenience.

-By doing so, we needed to bolt 2 x 6 boards to the concrete slab and then attach the greenhouse to the boards.
+To do this, we bolted 2 x 6 boards to the slab and then attached the greenhouse to those boards.

-Foundations are helpful, but every greenhouse location needs to be evaluated to see if a foundation is feasible.
+Foundations are useful, but you should check each location to see if a foundation is possible.

 TYPES of FOUNDATION MATERIALS: